hexbus/ubergrom/docs/02-programming-with-gromcfg.md

 3. Save a complete GROMCFG backup.
 4. Make any desired final advanced-setting changes.
 5. Exit GROMCFG and cold-boot/test the cartridge.
-6. If the cartridge is ready for distribution and should be locked against later GROMCFG Flash/configuration changes, power off and **close JP4**.
+6. If the cartridge should be locked against later GROMCFG Flash/configuration changes, power off and **close JP4**.

 With JP4 closed, GROMCFG will not be able to rewrite the protected Flash/configuration areas until the jumper is opened again.